ingi-cf/Courses/LINGI2132-Langages_et_traducteurs/interpreter/readme_build_execute.txt

-To build the project from use build.bat n windows or build.sh on a unix system.
+To build the project from source use build.bat on windows or build.sh on a unix system.

-Then to execute the interpreter run the following command : java -cp postal/GTools.jar; Postal source_file
+Then to execute the interpreter run the following command :

+unix :
+java -cp sources/postal/GTools.jar:sources Postal path/to/test/file

+windows:
+java -cp sources/postal/GTools.jar;sources Postal path/to/test/file